pfmoore/lea/README.md

   * [Lea 3 Tutorial on Machine Learning](http://bitbucket.org/piedenis/lea/wiki/Lea3_Tutorial_4) - maximum likelihood, EM algorithm, …
   * [Lea 3 Examples](http://bitbucket.org/piedenis/lea/wiki/Lea3_Examples)

 **Jupyter Notebooks** - To play with Lea online without any installation, you can also try the [Jupyter Notebook Tutorial #1](https://mybinder.org/v2/gh/piedenis/lea_tutorials/master?filepath=Lea3_Tutorial_1.ipynb) and [Jupyter Notebook Tutorial #2](https://mybinder.org/v2/gh/piedenis/lea_tutorials/master?filepath=Lea3_Tutorial_2.ipynb), which are equivalent to the tutorial pages above.
+You may also have a look on the short notebook dedicated to the [COVID-19 Case](https://mybinder.org/v2/gh/piedenis/lea_mini_tutorials/master?filepath=Lea_COVID19.ipynb).

 Note: Lea 2 tutorials are still available [here](http://bitbucket.org/piedenis/lea/wiki/Home) although these are no longer maintained.
 You can also get Lea 2 presentation materials (note however that the syntax of Lea 3 is _not backward compatible_):